tomkyle/negatives-linear-tiff/README.md

 To see the full list, head over to the [issues page.](https://github.com/tomkyle/negatives-linear-tiff/issues)

+**Cropping the putput image fails on Canon CR2 files**: The output cropping is in fact a “shaving”, when sensor size is different than image size displayed in the Raw Converter.
+The function that builds the “shaving” parameter unluckily relies on meta data that obviously only Nikon NEF is using.
+Bad programming, sorry for that.
+See [issue#14](https://github.com/tomkyle/negatives-linear-tiff/issues/14) for what's going on.

 **linear-tiff does not find my Raw photos in batch mode.**
 Currently, *linear-tiff* uses a regex to locate RAW files by these extensions: NEF (Nikon), CR2 (Canon), and RAW (Contax, Kodak, Leica, Panasonic).
 Leave a comment on [issue#2](https://github.com/tomkyle/negatives-linear-tiff/issues/2) to “order” your favourite file extension.
 I'll happily lengthen the regex to your needs :smiley: